DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/18 The Physics of UFOs– Dr. Kevin Knuth.md

 [[Kevin Knuth]]: "And if you do this, you find that the luminosities are on the order of 2,000 to 30,000MW."

 Knuth suggests this massive luminosity output may, in fact, be a byproduct of the propulsion systems of these craft.

+### Magnetic/Electric Fields
 And let's remember, in many UFO cases, electronics fail when in close proximity to a craft.
 This suggests the presence of electric and magnetic fields, such as the case in the [[1976 Tehran UFO incident|1976 Tehran incident]], where major [[Parviz Jafari|Jafari]] avionics were scrambled as an orb detached itself from the UAP, he was vector towards and near him.

 00;16;56;28 - 00;17;23;27
 Gerb
 Many other cases see engines and cars fail.
-As such, the 1983 Mike Campbell case electric fields needed to short out spark plugs on an engine would require a field output of three times ten to the 6V/m, possibly ionizing the air that'll short out the spark plugs in the car.
-You know, short out the distributor cam so the car would stop running.
+As such, the [[1983 McCampbell case]] electric fields needed to short out spark plugs on an engine would require a field output of three times ten to the 6V/m, possibly ionizing the air.

+[[Kevin Knuth]]: "that'll short out the spark plugs in the car.
+You know, short out the distributor cam so the car would stop running, if it's a gasoline engine."

 00;17;23;29 - 00;17;58;25
-Unknown
+Gerb
-If it's a gasoline engine, this electric field emitted by a small UFO would require several coulombs of charge, equating to about ten to the ninth joules of energy.
-This additionally touches on magnetic fields created by UFO.
-These huge magnetic fields can create and can cause and effect called the Faraday effect, which rotates the polarization of the light.
+This electric field emitted by a small UFO would require several coulombs of charge, equating to about ten to the ninth joules of energy.
+Knuth additionally touches on magnetic fields created by UFO.

+[[Kevin Knuth]]: "These huge magnetic fields can create and can cause and effect called the Faraday effect, which rotates the polarization of the light.
 So if you take a photograph of a UFO with a polarizing filter, which I recommend for this reason, you will see, that you'll get rings around the UFO if it has a large magnetic field.
+This has been observed and it's been photographed"

 00;17;58;28 - 00;18;23;15

-Unknown
-This has been observed and it's been photographed resulting in fields on the magnitude of around ten to the 11th through ten to the 13 amp meter squared, aka hey guys, massive magnetic fields.
+Resulting in fields on the magnitude of around ten to the 11th through ten to the 13 amp meter squared, aka hey guys, massive magnetic fields.

+### USO
 And finally, one of the least represented aspects of UFO or should I say USO.
-Unidentified Submerged Objects Kevin dives into Uso's operating near and within water.
+Unidentified Submerged Objects Kevin dives into USO's operating near and within water.

 00;18;23;17 - 00;18;43;13
-Unknown
-So this is a from Aqua.
+[[Kevin Knuth]]: "So this is a from [[2013 Aguadilla Puerto Rico UAP|Aguadilla]].
 Yeah, you can see the UFO dips into the water.
 Doesn't make a splash, doesn't seem to affect the water very much.
-And in fact, the analysis done by Sue in the lower right shows that as the UFO hits the water at about 1000 miles an hour or a thousand, I'm sorry, a hundred miles an hour.
+And in fact, the analysis done by SCU in the lower right shows that as the UFO hits the water at about 1,000 miles an hour or a thousand, I'm sorry, a hundred miles an hour."

 00;18;43;16 - 00;19;25;13
-Unknown
-It continues, traveling through the water at around the same speed.
-It only drops down to about 85 miles an hour, and it actually accelerates its you.
-References radar operator and seaman David Barnett, the professor discusses a USO case brand new to me from February of 1987 near the north of New Zealand.
-In this case, the Hmnzs Southland was followed by a USO 150ft wide and 800ft long in the span of less than half a minute, the USO closed a 20 kilometer distance, estimated a minimum speed and acceleration of 1492mph, and an average of 4.5 GS.
+[[Kevin Knuth]]: "It continues, traveling through the water at around the same speed.
+It only drops down to about 85 miles an hour, and it actually accelerates it..."

+He references radar operator and seaman [[David Barnett]], the professor discusses a USO case brand new to me from February of 1987 near the north of New Zealand.

+In this case, the [[1987 HMNZS Southland Encounter|HMNZS Southland]] was followed by a USO 150ft wide and 800ft long.

+In the span of less than half a minute, the USO closed a 20 kilometer distance, estimated a minimum speed and acceleration of 1,492mph, and an average of 4.5 GS.

 00;19;25;16 - 00;19;52;03
-Unknown
+Gerb
-Noteworthy to add, the craft acted as if it did not interact with the water.
-Similar to the video, Kevin commented on closing the 20 kilometer distance.
+Noteworthy to add, the craft acted as if it did not interact with the water, similar to the video, Kevin commented on.

+Closing the 20 kilometer distance.
 The USO passed under the HMS, killing all the ship's power and draining batteries.
-Kevin enlists a total of eight old cases in which trans medical air and water UFOs were observed.
+Kevin enlists a total of eight old cases in which trans medial air and water UFOs were observed.
 Not going to cover this now, but let me know if you would like a full video on these cases.

 00;19;52;06 - 00;20;15;15
-Unknown
+Gerb
+### Conclusion
 Hey guys, it's UAP Group.
 Thank you so much for joining me today.
 You probably noticed a little bit of a different environment.
 I'm in the process of upgrading the setup, so bear with me while we get a new webcam and a new workspace to show off and kind of upgrade things a little bit.

 Thanks for joining me.
-As we discussed Kevin Knuth and his solo Foundation talk in his paper Estimating Flight Characteristics of Anomalous Unidentified Aerial Vehicles.
+As we discussed Kevin Knuth and his Sol Foundation talk in his paper Estimating Flight Characteristics of Anomalous Unidentified Aerial Vehicles.

 00;20;15;17 - 00;20;34;22
-Unknown
+Gerb
 Truth be told, since this paper dropped in 2019, I have been infatuated with the data here, even reaching out to Kevin on LinkedIn asking if I could work for him.
 Of course didn't pan out, but maybe someday in the future.
 But just being able to visualize the G-forces experienced by things like the Nimitz, Tic TAC, and so forth is truly mind boggling.

 00;20;34;22 - 00;21;05;04
-Unknown
+Gerb
-And actually, as we start to put some calculations and data to these craft, instead of just the anomalous craft in their kind of characteristics, as proposed by Lou Elizondo.
+And actually, as we start to put some calculations and data to these craft, instead of just the anomalous craft in their kind of characteristics, as proposed by [[Luis Elizondo|Lou Elizondo]].
 But a fascinating venture and presentation done by Knuth.
 What was your favorite case?
+He discussed?

-He discussed probably the Nimitz 5400 GS or the Japan Airlines.
-But I'm just really impressed that Kevin Booth and some physicists actually take the time to do academic research on UAP at some point in the future.
+Probably the Nimitz 5400 GS or the Japan Airlines.
+But I'm just really impressed that Kevin Knuth and some physicists actually take the time to do academic research on UAP at some point in the future.

 00;21;05;04 - 00;21;28;01
 Unknown
-I want to do a video on the trans medium craft, as he discussed the eight cases that are pre basically World War two.
+I want to do a video on the trans medial craft, as he discussed the eight cases that are pre basically World War two.
 That should be a really fascinating video.

 And whenever people like to say that UAP are just foreign adversaries technology.
 Look what Kevin's proposed.
 These cases have been occurring since the 20th century.
 And almost before.

 How is this technology possible then if it's a foreign adversary?

 00;21;28;01 - 00;21;34;15
-Unknown
+Gerb
 Absolutely not.
 But anyway, guys, please remember to like and subscribe.
 I'll catch you guys on the next video.
 Thank you so much for joining.
 Bye.